-Dated: Date of Delivery Due: As shown on the inside cover page hereof
+Dated: Date of Delivery

+Due: As shown on the inside cover hereof

-The General Obligation Bonds, Consolidated Loan of 2018, Series E (the "New Money Bonds") and the General Obligation Refunding Bonds, 2018 Series C (the "Refunding Bonds," and together with the New Money Bonds, the "Bonds") will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
+The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds will bear interest from their date of delivery and interest will be payable on March 1, 2019 and semiannually thereafter on September 1 and March 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
-The Bonds are subject to redemption prior to maturity as more fully described herein.
+The Bonds will bear interest from their date of delivery and interest will be payable on July 1, 2019 and semiannually thereafter on January 1 and July 1 and at maturity, calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds are not subject to redemption prior to maturity.

 The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding the statutory limit on state tax revenue growth, see "Security for the Bonds" (herein) and the Information Statement (described herein) under the heading "Commonwealth Revenues - Limitations on Tax Revenues."
+However, for information regarding the statutory limit on state tax revenue growth see "Security for the Bonds" (herein) and the Information Statement (described herein) under the heading "Commonwealth Revenues - Limitations on Tax Revenues.

 The Bonds are offered when, as and if issued and received by the Underwriters, and subject to the unqualified approving opinion as to legality of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
 Certain legal matters will be passed upon for the Commonwealth by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Disclosure Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Nixon Peabody LLP, Boston, Massachusetts.
-PFM Financial Advisors LLC is acting as financial advisor to the Commonwealth in connection with the issuance of the Bonds.
-The Bonds are expected to be available for delivery at DTC in New York, New York, on or about September 5, 2018.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Locke Lord, LLP, Boston, Massachusetts.
+PFM Financial Advisors, LLC is acting as financial advisor to the Commonwealth in connection with the issuance of the Bonds.
+The Bonds are expected to be available for delivery at DTC in New York, New York, on or about May 3, 2019.